1000 packages for 120 thousand people in blockade: Russia's aid to unrecognized NKR

 What the Russian truck brought

-A truck of the Russian Red Cross brought 1,000 packages of Russian-made essential goods, such as food, bedding and hygiene items.
+A truck from the Russian Red Cross brought 1,000 packages of Russian-made essential goods, such as food, bedding and hygiene items.

 The 1,000 aid packages are intended for 120,000 people who have been under blockade for 9 months – since December 12 last year.
 Since June 15, Azerbaijan has banned the delivery of all types of humanitarian aid.
 And for a month and a half, trucks with 400 tons of aid from the Armenian government have been idling at the entrance to the Lachin corridor.
 The Azerbaijani authorities have also prevented humanitarian cargo sent here from various cities and regions of France from entering the territory of Nagorno-Karabakh.